mwpowellhtx/perils-of-npc/README.md

 are already mechanisms available that can facilitate solving this issue.

 I updated the unit tests accordingly with this step in the discussion.

+## Nailing Down the Property Name

+What I really want is a base-class, with a helper method, to help capture this and nearby concerns.
+However, before we get to that part, I want to address the property name issue.

+Will pick up with this exercise later...